enweremo/Cloud-Based-SOAR/README.md

 # Cloud-Based Serverless Security Orchestration, Automation, and Response (SOAR) System on AWS

 ## Project Overview
 This project demonstrates the design and implementation of a **cloud-native, serverless SOAR system** on AWS.
-It was developed as a **capstone project for PROJ 603 at Saskatchewan Polytechnic** to provide small and medium-sized organizations with a **cost-effective incident response framework**.
+It was developed as a **capstone project for Cybersecurity potsgraduate certificate program at Saskatchewan Polytechnic** to provide small and medium-sized organizations with a **cost-effective incident response framework**.

 The solution leverages **AWS GuardDuty for continuous threat detection, EventBridge for orchestration, Lambda for remediation, DynamoDB and S3 for structured logging, and SNS for real-time alerts**.
 A GitHub-hosted dashboard integrates with API Gateway to provide **real-time visibility into threats, remediation outcomes, and performance metrics**.